tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 There are two efforts required from a third-party dependency perspective:

-## Our efforts to avoid dependencies due to registering RollupConfig (Third-Party)
+## Our efforts to verify third-party contracts on registering RollupConfig (Third-Party)

 When registering RollupConfig, code verification of the Third-Party L1 contract is performed.